mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 A new phase is created for the remaining runs of the current phase.

-For example, if you select this option for Run #4, Runs #4 to #8 will be moved to a new phase.
+For example, if you select this option for Run #4, Runs #4 to #8 will be moved to a new phase just after the current phase.

 Follow the steps [above](#define-phases) to define the new phase.